steineggerlab/Metabuli/README.md

       * Edit `nodes.dmp` and `names.dmp` if you introduced a new `taxid` in `accession2taxid`.
 ```
 metabuli add-to-library <FASTA list> <accession2taxid> <DBDIR>
-- FASTA list: A file containing absolute paths of each FASTA file.
+- FASTA list : A file containing absolute paths of each FASTA file.
-- accession2taxid: A path to NCBI-style accession2taxid.
+- accession2taxid : A path to NCBI-style accession2taxid.
-- DBDIR: Sequences will be stored in 'DBDIR/library'.
+- DBDIR : Sequences will be stored in 'DBDIR/library'.

 * Option
   --taxonomy-path: Directory of taxdump files.
 (DBDIR/taxonomy by default)